wosugi/compressive-bilateral-filter/README.md

 ## Matlab Version

-<u>Please note that the Matlab version might contain some bugs because its approximate accuracy is slightly lower than that of the C++ version.</u>
+*(Please note that the Matlab version might contain some bugs because its PSNR is about 2--4dB lower than that of the C++ version.)*

 ### Installation

-The Matlab version essentially requires no library.
-First, you have to generate an MEX file for the O(1) spatial filter by command `build_mex`.
+The Matlab version currently requires "Image Processing Toolbox", "Optimization Toolbox", and an MEX building environment.
+The O(1) spatial filter is provided as an MEX routine, which will be built during the first execution.

 ### Usage

 The program can run by command `main`.
-Please change the filter parameter in the code directly if you try other parameter values.
+The command will automatically try to generate the MEX routine if it is missing.
+Please change the filter parameter in the code directly if you use other parameter values.